What the hell am I going to do now?

 "I...I'm happy Bill, of course...
 I-it's just that...
 I..
 I can't afford these things.
 Hell, I hardly manage to buy food every day, a-and I have my own medicines to b-buy, and..."

 Suddenly, Cassandra found the floor particularly interesting.
-Why did she said that?
-Bill didn't have to know what happened to her.
+Why had she said that?
+Bill didn't have to know what had happened to her.
 He wasn't her psychologist!

 Oh, well.
 Now I can't take it back.

-After a few minutes, the girl finally managed to open her mouth to speak, although what came out was barely a whisper:
+After a few minutes, the girl finally managed to open her mouth to speak, muttering reluctantly a summary of the previous days:

 Taking a deep breath, the ex-soldier looked up at the old man in front of her, who flinched slightly at the sight of her pained expression.